uoa-compsci399-s1-2024/capstone-project-2024-s1-team-14-neox/server/API.md

 and Facebook, so we will use Cognito even if we don't use third party identity providers.

-LOW PRIORITY: MAYBE: Session token is OPTIONAL.
+LOW PRIORITY: MAYBE: Session token[^3] is OPTIONAL.
 If the session token given to the server is an admin's token, then allow registering other accounts?
 This is to allow site admins to register clinicians since the admins would need to set which child devices they can monitor.